-As with any growing company, it’s important to keep instutitional knowledge and best practices written down and widely available to all.
+Any growing company should value preserving institutional knowledge and best practices by writing them down and making them widely available to all.

 - Once the parser was installed, it was time to lock down the wiki and keep our pages private.
 These settings had to be modified slightly when the GoogleLogin extension was installed.